crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Transmuters specialise in transmutation magic, and can cause strange changes in themselves and others.
 They deal damage primarily in unarmed combat, often using transformations to enhance their defensive and offensive capabilities.
-  They begin the game with the Book of Changes and a robe.

 Warpers
   Warpers specialise in translocation magic, and are experts in travelling long distances and positioning themselves precisely and use this to their advantage in melee or missile combat.
-They start with a scroll of blinking, the Book of Spatial Translocations, some dispersal boomerangs, a simple weapon of their choice, and leather armour.
+They start with a scroll of blinking, a selection of translocation spells, some dispersal boomerangs, a simple weapon of their choice, and leather armour.

 Arcane Marksmen
   Arcane Marksmen are Hunters who use debilitating spells to assist their ranged attacks.
 They are particularly good at keeping their enemies at a distance.
-  They begin the game with the Book of Debilitation, a ranged weapon of their choice, and a robe.
+  They begin the game with a ranged weapon of their choice, some spells to support its use, and a robe.

 Enchanters
   The Enchanter specialises in the subtle art of hexes.
 Instead of directly damaging foes, hexes disable and debilitate them, allowing the Enchanter to finish the helpless creatures in combat.
-The Enchanter begins with a lightly enchanted dagger, a robe, and the Book of Maledictions.
+The Enchanter begins with a lightly enchanted dagger, a robe, and a selection of hexes.

 Mage backgrounds
 ================